Ford F-150 owners have reported 29 problems related to starter (under the electrical system category).

-The car involved was a 2002 Ford f150.
-The VIN of the car is 1FTRF17282_.
 The truck was driven back from the store, a distance of a few miles, then parked in my driveway.
 Apprximately 30 minutes later I head what sounded like a compressor running out in the street.
 Went out into the driveway and found the starter was turning over the engine.
 The truck had been turned off when parked and the key was removed.
 Went back inside got the key, and turned the ignition switch to the "run" position.
 Truck started and ran.
 Turned off ignition and removed key, but the starter continued to turn engine.
 Did this several times before letting the engine run for approximately 5 minutes, then finally was able to turn off ignition and starter did not crank the engine.
 Next morning truck would not start.
 Truck was towed and had to have starter replaced because it had burned out.
 The truck has only 15,000 miles.
 Called local Ford service department where truck was purchased and they said they were unaware of any problems with starters.
 Obviously there is a problem with starter engaging by itself.
-This starter issue occurred Sunday, August 20, 2006.

-The vehicle having this issue was a 2001 Ford f150.
 Starter on F-150 sometimes "grinds" as if engine is running when first starting engine.
 Happens speratically.
 Once every two to three months.
 More often during colder weather.
-This issue happened on September 15, 2003.

 See all problems of the 2001 Ford F-150.